pingcap/tidb-lightning/docs/tidb-lightning-user-guide.md

 ![](./media/tidb-lightning-architecture.png)

-TiDB Lightning has two components:
+One set of TiDB Lightning has two components:

 - `tidb-lightning`

     The front-end part of TiDB Lightning.
 It transforms the source data into Key-Value (KV) pairs and writes the data into `tikv-importer`.

 - `tikv-importer`

     The back-end part of TiDB Lightning.
-It caches, sorts, and splits the KV pairs written by `tidb-lightning` and imports the KV pairs to the TiKV cluster.
+It caches, sorts, and divides the KV pairs written by `tidb-lightning` and imports the KV pairs to the TiKV cluster.

 ## TiDB Lightning workflow

 1. Before importing data, `tidb-lightning` automatically switches the TiKV mode to the import mode via API.
 2. `tidb-lightning` obtains data from the data source, transforms the source data into KV data, and then writes the data into `tikv-importer`.
 3. When the data written by `tidb-lightning` reaches a specific size, `tidb-lightning` sends the `Import` command to `tikv-importer`.
-4. `tikv-importer` splits and schedules the TiKV data of the target cluster and then imports the data to the TiKV cluster.
+4. `tikv-importer` divides and schedules the TiKV data of the target cluster and then imports the data to the TiKV cluster.
 5. `tidb-lightning` transforms and imports the source data continuously until it finishes importing the data in the source data directory.
 6. `tidb-lightning` performs the `Compact`, `Checksum`, and `Analyze` operation on tables in the target cluster.
 7. `tidb-lightning` automatically switches the TiKV mode to the normal mode.
 Then the TiDB cluster can provide services normally.

 ## Deploy process

+### Notes

+Before deploying TiDB Lightning, you should take note that:

+- When TiDB Lightning is running, the TiDB cluster cannot provide services normally.
+- When you import data using TiDB Lightning, you cannot check some source data constraints such as the primary key conflict and unique index conflict.
+If needed, you can check using `ADMIN CHECK TABLE` via the MySQL client after importing, but it may take a long time.
+- Currently，TiDB Lightning does not support breakpoint.
+If any error occurs during importing, delete the data from the target cluster using `DROP TABLE` and import the data again.
+- If TiDB Lightning exits abnormally, you need to use the `-swtich-mode` command line parameter of `tidb-lightning` to manually close the import mode of the TiKV cluster and change it to the normal mode:

+    ```
+    ./bin/tidb-lightning -switch-mode normal
+    ```

 ### Hardware requirements

 #### Hardware requirements for separate deployment

 The following are the hardware requirements for deploying one set of TiDB Lighting.
-If you have enough machines, you can deploy multiple sets of `tidb-lightning` and `tikv-importer`, split the source code based on the table grain and then import the data concurrently.
+If you have enough machines, you can deploy multiple sets of TiDB Lightning, divide the source code based on the table grain and then import the data concurrently.

 - tidb-lightning

-   - CPU bound, with over 32 logical cores
+   - 32+ logical core CPU
    - 16 GB+ memory
    - 1 TB+ SSD
    - 10 Gigabit network card
-   - Use standalone deployment because CPU will be fully occupied by default in the operation process.
-In the limited condition, you can deploy it along with another component (like `tidb-server`) on one machine and configure to limit the CPU usage of `tidb-lightning`.
+   - Need to be deployed separately from the online business because TiDB Lighting fully consumes the CPU during runtime.
+Under certain circumstances, you can deploy it along with another component (like `tidb-server`) on one machine and configure to limit the CPU usage of `tidb-lightning`.
 See the `worker-pool-size` part in the first step of [Deploy `tidb-lightning`](#deploy-tidb-lightning).

 - tikv-importer

-   - CPU bound and I/O bound, CPU with over 32 logical cores
+   - 32+ logical core CPU
    - 32 GB+ memory
    - 1 TB+ SSD
    - 10 Gigabit network card
-   - Use standalone deployment because CPU, I/O and the network bandwidth might be fully occupied in the operation process.
-In the limited condition, you can deploy it along with other component (like `tikv-server`) on one machine, but the importing speed may be affected.
+   - Need to be deployed separately from the online business because TiDB Lighting fully consumes the CPU, I/O and the network bandwidth during runtime.
+Under certain circumstances, you can deploy it along with other component (like `tikv-server`) on one machine, but the importing speed may be affected.

 #### Hardware requirements for mixed deployment

 In the limited condition, you can deploy `tidb-lightning` and `tikv-importer` (or another application) mixedly on one machine.

-- CPU with over 32 logical cores
+- 32+ logical core CPU
 - 32 GB+ memory
 - 1 TB+ SSD
 - 10 Gigabit network card

-> **Note:** `tidb-lightning` is CPU bound.
+> **Note:** `tidb-lightning` is CPU intensive.
 If you use mixed deployment for it, you need to configure `worker-pool-size` to limit the number of occupied CPU cores of `tidb-lightning`.
 Otherwise other applications may be affected.

 >   You can configure the `worker-pool-size` parameter of `tidb-lightning` to allocate 75% of CPU resources to `tidb-lightning`.
 For example, if CPU has 32 logical cores, you can set `worker-pool-size` to 24.